 Upon completing a test, you must submit the exam in order for us to receive your scores.
 If you forget to submit your exam, you should be able to log back in to the system to submit.

-If you are participating in a virtual advising session, please complete the online placement tests at least five business days before your session.
+Please complete the placement tests at least ten business days before your advising session.
 During your advising session, you will be meeting with an academic advisor to select fall classes.
 Having these placement scores is really important for this meeting.
 Test results, along with high school transcripts and ACT/SAT scores, will be used to determine the best classes for you to be academically successful.

 If you have questions about the testing process, please email email@example.com.